jpi0309/GTFS-and-GTFS-RT-Data-Processing/README.md

 Each notebook is well-described for better understanding.

 ## Features
+- Processes GTFS data, including bus stops, arrivals, and schedules to create more comfortable data frames.
 - Generates segmentation of the transit network.
-- Processes GTFS data, including bus stops, arrivals, and schedules to create more comfortable data frames.
 - Implements a real-time GPS tracking system that estimates bus positions (mapping to segments using a fast k-d tree.) and delays.
 - Provides an interactive visualization of routes and GPS-tracked vehicles.
 - Possibility of using the algorithm to create models predicting bus delays.

 ## Usage
+- Download the required data.
+Some files might be stored as pointers (.lfs).
 - Open the Jupyter Notebooks (first analyze 'GTFS processing.ipynb' and then 'gps processing algorithm.ipynb').
 - Install the required libraries (you will find them in the first cells).
 - Execute the cells step by step to process the data.